jbrowell/HEFTcom24-Analysis/README.md

 # HEFTcom24-Analysis

-Analysis of the Hybrid Renewable Energy Forecasting and Tracing Competition 2024
+Analysis of the Hybrid Renewable Energy Forecasting and Tracing Competition 2024 to be included in forthcomming paper.